All Episodes

 It doesn't seem like there's any fear on his end at all.

-No, I I don't think he had any fear going in, and I'm not sure how much of this real time information he's still getting, although he's getting some of it.
+No, I don't think he had any fear going in, and I'm not sure how much of this real-time information he's still getting, although I'm sure he's getting some of it.

-My point being is that now you gotta run the place, right?
+My point being is that now you've got to run the place, right?

-Now if anyone knows how painful it can be to occupy a country that doesn't want you there, it's the United States who've had to go through that in multiple places, and it's Russia who had to feel that in Afghanistan as well.
+Now, if anyone knows how painful it can be to occupy a country that doesn't want you there, it's the United States who've had to go through that in multiple places, and it's Russia who had to steal that in Afghanistan as well.

-He's gonna have to face that factor, and and he's also gonna have to face the factor that even as we speak in Russia, there's a growing number of people in Russia that are protesting.
+And he's also going to have to face the fact that even as we speak in Russia, there's a growing number of people in Russia that are protesting.

-Uh Senator, we really appreciate your heads up last night and coming on last night and coming on uh today and and on tonight again.
+Senator, we really appreciate your heads up last night and coming on last night and coming on today and on tonight again.

-Uh Senator Marco Rubio of Florida, thank you, sir, as always.
+Senator Marco Rubio of Florida, thank you, sir.

 Sean gets the answers no one else does.